Immigrants, Refugees & New Americans

 Help us finance U.S.-based businesses and organizations that actively support people on the move—immigrants, refugees, asylees, low-income economic migrants, and survivors of trafficking.

 The Community Finance Fellowship aims to diversify talent in our industry—and get capital into overlooked and underestimated communities where it doesn’t usually flow.
 The inaugural cohort was 80 percent first- or second-generation New Americans.
-The first cohort wrapped up their year with us in March 2021.
+The first cohort wrapped up their year with us in March 2021 while the second cohort completed their fellowship in September 2022.

 One in four San Diegans are born outside the U.S. Supporting New Americans is critical for Advance, our flagship place-based portfolio, to address inclusive economic opportunity.
 Advance has invested in multiple companies to accelerate opportunities for New Americans.